humanmade/altis-analytics/docs/native/experiments.md

 **`output_ab_test_html_for_post( string $test_id, int $post_id, string $default_content, array $args = [] )`**

-Returns the AB Test markup for client side processing.
+Returns the A/B Test markup for client side processing.

 - `$test_id`: A unique ID for the test.
 - `$post_id`: The post ID for the test.